How to Simplify Modern Digital Accessibility with Sitecore

 Inclusiveness increases your web traffic

 Deque Systems’ insights published late last year found that 2/3 of people with severe vision impairments abandoned their online transactions due to the inability to access parts of a website.
 It was further estimated that companies without accessible websites are losing approximately $6.9 billion a year in business to companies with accessible sites.

-Who knew implementing something as simple as standard web accessibility could not only increase web traffic but also increase profits?
+Who knew implementing something as simple as standard digital accessibility could not only increase web traffic but also increase profits?
 The unfortunate truth is that profits should not be the only area of concern.
 It is important that we acknowledge the importance of creating a website that accommodates everyone.

-Consecutive studies conducted in 2019 and 2020, demonstrate the ways companies are failing to apply easy-to-implement solutions that would improve overall accessibility for users with impairments.
+Consecutive studies conducted in 2019 and 2020, demonstrate the ways companies are failing to apply easy-to-implement solutions that would improve overall digital accessibility for users with impairments.
 The question is, why are industries still struggling with this in 2021?

 Accessible websites are easy to maintain

 The folks at WebAIM conducted an accessibility evaluation on home pages spanning 1 million of the highest-ranking websites.
 It was concluded that 98.1% of landing pages failed to meet WCAG 2.0 (Web Content Accessibility Guidelines) standards, which are the guidelines set forth by the World Wide Web Consortium covering a wide range of recommendations for making web content more accessible.
 Meaning, these sites did not meet the most basic criteria to be considered “accessible”.

-So, my question to you is, why are all these “top” websites not following accessibility standards?
+So, my question to you is, why are all these “top” websites not following digital accessibility standards?
 I believe it comes down to two reasons.

 - The process takes a lot of time.